saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbsystab5.jpg">

+Note that you are logged in as a System user as this is a demo exercise.
+It is a best practice to use it only to create users with less privileges and then deactivate the System user.
+Please go to help.sap.com and search on "SAP HANA Security" for more information on these topics.

 ### <a name="hdbdev"></a> Creating the Development User with a Script

-* You should now be connected to your HANA database.
-Note that you should also see your S/4HANA / ERP schema.
-You will not be modifying or adding to this schema in any way in the HANA development parts of this exercise.
+* As you are now connected to your HANA database you should also see your S/4HANA / ERP schema.
+Note that you will not be modifying or adding to this schema in any way in the HANA development parts of this exercise.
 If you were to expand this schema and then right click on the Views folder to add a Filter of ZXSH then you would see the views you created earlier.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbsystab6.jpg">